A Look Back At The First Two Years Of Testicular Cancer Awareness and How It Has Changed My Life

 - Eight Reasons Why One Ball is Better Than Two – This post dives deep into the advantages of having only one testicle and is a peak-ABSOT post, blending humor and education AKA my new favorite pair

 On a personal level, writing is my therapy after facing testicular cancer

 I’ve touched on this in last year’s post, but I can never understate the importance of finding an outlet for dealing with cancer.
 For me, I have a hard time verbally speaking my feelings out loud.
-I can never seem to find the spoken words to reflect what I am trying to say, but I don’t have any problem writing them out.
+I can never seem to find the spoken words to reflect what I am trying to say, but I don’t have any problem writing my feelings about cancer out.
 When I am feeling down, I write.
 When I am feeling proud, I write.
 It gives me an outlet and helps me process.

 By having written so much over the past two years, I have a more or less complete record of my life and how far I’ve come.
 Every few months, I go back to reread the pieces to really reflect on what an incredible journey I’ve been on since October 2016.
 I don’t have any plans to stop, as this is a passion that truly brings me joy and helps me finding purpose and meaning in life.

 Here’s to having a ball as we begin looking forward to a great third year of writing about cancer… and balls.

 A self exam is how most cases of testicular cancer are detected early.
 Click the image for video directions or click here for a larger version

 ABSOT is endorsed by the Laughter Arts and Sciences Foundation, a registered 501.c.3 charity.
 To make a tax-deductible contribution to help continue ABSOT's work with testicular cancer awareness and men's health, click the image below.